Cameron School of Business, Economics Instructor

 Working Papers

-“Violent Conflict and Civil Liberty Degradation”, with Murat C. Mungan
+“Violent Conflict and Civil Liberty Degradation”, with Isaac Loh and Murat C. Mungan.

 Works in Progress